Atom058/AtmelRC/README.md

 #Known bugs
 * B1: The calibration will sometimes be overwritten with the wrong values.
 This is most likely due to a brown-out error.
-* B2: The FULL ON position for a switch does not give a satisfying full-on signal.
-This could probably be solved with removing the PWM and replacing it with a normal pinout function.
+* B2: ~~The FULL ON position for a switch does not give a satisfying full-on signal.
+This could probably be solved with removing the PWM and replacing it with a normal pinout function.~~ Turns out this was due to the dead-zone being set to an incorrect value.

 # External resources
 * [WIN-AVR][WIN-AVR link]